emmajanedrews/base-template/_posts/2017-07-26-how-ive-helped-hundreds-in-short-sales.md

 If this is a situation in which you and your family have found yourselves, don’t worry.
 I am here to help.

 I want to lift the weight from your shoulders and give you a better understanding of how to correct the problem at hand.

+Give me a call or send me an email if you have any questions.